-Use available data sources
+Using available data sources

-- 38. To support a provider in assessing its performance, we have made available an access and participation data dashboard.
+- 39. To support a provider in assessing its performance, we have made available an access and participation data dashboard.
 This shows both sector- and provider-specific data on provider performance in equality of opportunity.
-As this dashboard is publicly available, using it in a provider's assessment of performance allows those reading a provider's plan to verify this and monitor performance. - 39.
-The access and participation dashboard shows gaps in access and student outcomes for student groups compared with their peers, broken down by various student characteristics.
-Exploring the data in conjunction with consideration of the EORR can identify risks to equality of opportunity for particular groups of students at national and provider level.
-The OfS access and participation dataset will be updated regularly to account for the latest student and outcomes data available.
-User guides on accessing the datasets can be found on the OfS website.12 Similarly, documentation describing the construction of OfS data indicators (including how to disaggregate for certain groups and how the concept of statistical uncertainty can be understood and applied) can also be found on the OfS website.13 We acknowledge that not all providers will have data for each group and lifecycle stage due to small numbers of students with certain characteristics, or small datasets overall, and instead we encourage providers to use other published or internal data to support their assessment. - 40.
-Other possible data sources published by the OfS, Jisc, Department for Education (DfE), UCAS, Office for National Statistics (ONS), and similar sector-wide organisations include (but are not limited to): - the OfS's student characteristics data: outcomes data14 - the OfS's student outcomes data dashboard (in relation to registration condition B3)15 and the Teaching Excellence Framework (TEF) data dashboard16 - National Student Survey17 - Graduate Outcomes survey data18
+As this dashboard is publicly available, using it in a provider's assessment of performance allows those reading a provider's plan to verify this and monitor its performance. - 40.
+The OfS access and participation dashboard will be updated regularly to account for the latest student and outcomes data available.
+User guides on accessing the dashboard and dataset can be found on the OfS website.
+Similarly, documentation describing the construction of OfS data indicators (including how to disaggregate for certain groups and how the concept of statistical uncertainty can be understood and applied) can also be found on the OfS website.
+Not all providers will have data for each group and lifecycle stage due to small numbers of